Coloring Outside the Lines - Canvas to Concrete

 I hope this mural invites you to see North Dakota—and North Dakota artists—with fresh eyes.
 I hope it inspires you, just as this land continues to inspire me.
 If you make it to North Dakota I hope you can swing by this alley but if not, here are some more photos to give you a small peek into the alley art.

-Although I’ve painted outdoors on canvas before, creating a large-scale mural is a very different experience from working in the comfort of my studio.
-The unpredictability of the elements definitely kept me on my toes!
-This project has pushed me to rethink not just where I create, but also how I create—and what public art can be.
-It has stretched me in new ways and fueled my growth as an artist.
-I also hope you, as the viewer, can embrace this abstract experience of the artists' work here in the alley, as it isn’t typically what we see.
+With time to reflect, I’ve realized that while I’ve painted outdoors on canvas before, creating a large-scale mural is an entirely different experience from working in the comfort of my studio.
+The unpredictability of the elements kept me on my toes and became part of the process itself.
+This project pushed me to rethink not only where I create, but how I create—and what public art can be.
+It stretched me in new ways and fueled my growth as an artist.

 These last few months reminded me why I create